 Deborah was recognized as a “Woman of Note” by Crain’s Cleveland Business in September 2001, was the recipient of the Community Service Award from North Coast Community Homes in December 2005 and the Distinguished Woman in Healthcare for Civic Engagement and Philanthropy Award from The Visiting Nurse Association in June 2007.
 In 2014, Deborah received the Community Vision Award from Open Doors Academy.

-Lissy joined Deaconess Foundation in 2014 after nearly 10 years as an Associate with Foundation Management Services (FMS) in Cleveland.
+Lissy joined Deaconess Foundation as Program Officer in 2014 after nearly 10 years as an Associate with Foundation Management Services (FMS) in Cleveland.
 At FMS, Lissy served as a program officer for five client foundations with funding priorities across health, human services and education.
 This work gave her a broad understanding of Cleveland’s nonprofit sector, and she was proud to have developed particular expertise in grant proposal review and the planning and implementation of strategic initiatives.
 Lissy was active in local behavioral health issues through her work with the Woodruff Foundation.
 She worked with the Woodruff Trustees to develop several special grantmaking initiatives, including projects that addressed mental health care for the uninsured and the integration of behavioral and primary health care.
 Lissy serves on the Board of Family Connections and is a 2017 graduate from Leadership Cleveland.

 Previously, Lissy worked in a programmatic and policy capacity with the American Academy of Pediatrics and the National Easter Seal Society, the University of Wisconsin School of Medicine, and NetWellness.
 She is a graduate of Northwestern University and received a Master of Social Work degree from University of Michigan and a Master of Public Health degree from University of Illinois.